Yloquo/FGO-Macros-for-Bluestacks/README.md

 This doesn't go too far on the CE select screen (About 7 lines), but for safety, lock your CEs!!!

+Mass Ascension:
+Have at least 2 servants to ascend.
+Servant select screen is set to lowest, and filters are configured properly.

 ----

 How they work: